To All the Boys I've Loved Before (film): Development

+The adaptation process began with an emphasis on preserving Lara Jean's inner voice, which is central to the novel.
 In June 2014, author Jenny Han's New York Times Best Selling young adult romance novel To All the Boys I've Loved Before was optioned by Will Smith and James Lassiter's production company Overbrook Entertainment.
 At that time, writer Annie Neal had been hired to adapt the book for the screen.
 On July 5, 2017, production began in Vancouver, British Columbia.
 It was announced later that month that Lana Condor had been cast in the leading role of Lara Jean Song Covey, with Susan Johnson directing from a screenplay by Sofia Alvarez.
 It was also reported that John Corbett, Janel Parrish, Anna Cathcart, Noah Centineo, Israel Broussard, and Andrew Bachelor had joined the cast of the film.
+One of the biggest challenges during the adaptation process, according to author Jenny Han, was keeping the tone of first-person narration.
+Instead of depending on heightened drama, the filmmakers wanted to keep the story based on typical teenage experiences.
+According to Han, the adaptation's casting of an Asian-American actress as Lara Jean was essential and unavoidable.
+More scenes involving Lara Jean's sisters were included in early screenplay drafts to emphasize the movie's family-oriented theme.
+In order to make the story appealing to a wide range of age groups, the creative team also sought to create a gentle, timeless atmosphere.
+The screenplay adapts key moments from the novel while introducing several new scenes designed to enhance character development, particularly in the evolving relationship between Lara Jean and Peter.

 This is the first film released by AwesomenessTV after its acquisition by Viacom.

 Filming

 Principal photography began in Vancouver, British Columbia and the surrounding areas on July 5, 2017.
+A large portion of the production was finished in Vancouver, which also served as the American suburban backdrop for the movie.
+To capture Lara Jean's romantic imagination, the film makers employed gentle pastel lighting.
 Parts of the film were shot in Portland, Oregon, which is also the setting for the film; a change from the book series which is set in Virginia.
 Scenes at Lara Jean's high school were filmed at Point Grey Secondary School.
 Production concluded on August 4, 2017.
+Handheld camera techniques were employed during instances when Lara Jean experiences emotional uncertainty, thereby enhancing a sense of intimacy.
+The production design employed gentle textures and warm hues to accentuate the film's inviting aesthetic.
+The author chose to frame several situations via Lara Jean's point of view to make the tone more personal and reflective, which fits with the book's first-person point of view.